Creating Content: Best Practices

-- The primary use cases should be added prior to rolling out to the team, so they don't enter an empty account.
+- The primary use cases should be added prior to rolling out to the team, so users don't enter an empty account.
 In addition to you as the initial Author, we recommend inviting your subject matter experts to assist with your content curation.

-- Avoid duplication of information, so you're not having to manage more than one Card covering the same content.
+- Avoid duplication of information so you're not having to manage more than one Card covering the same content.
 (Note: The same Card can be saved on multiple Boards and Cards can be linked to other Cards).

 - Ask the team to utilize Guru Q&A when looking to add information.
 This ensures that the answer they need is automatically shared with the team and helps Guru learn how your team searches for content.